February 27, 2013

 Asian Men Have Small Penises

 OK, I’ll just say what everybody’s thinking and banish the elephant in the room: One of the most prominent Asian stereotypes is that all Asian men have small penises.
 Men in South Korea reputedly have the smallest penises in the whole world.
-This wonderfully witty post discusses the whole stupidity of the notion.
 I’ve had some, erm, experience with Korean men myself, and penis sizes have run the gamut.

 The first Asian man I ever slept with had rippling abs, yet I could barely feel anything more than the sensation of getting poked with the tip of someone’s little finger.
 I rolled my eyes at another guy who told me he was hung.
 My jaw dropped when a veritable monster flopped out of his pants.
 And for those curious about my boyfriend?
 Well, I’m no size queen, but I wouldn’t have been dating him for the past two years if I was experiencing nothing more than a delicate tickling in my derriere, if you know what I mean.